 - Place cashews in a bowl and add ½ cup hot water.
 Let stand while you prepare the rest of recipe.

 - Combine quinoa and broth in a saucepan.
 Bring to a boil over high, cover and reduce heat to medium-low.
 Cook until liquid is mostly absorbed, about 15 minutes.
 Remove from heat, and let steam, covered, 10 minutes.
 Stir in cilantro and 1 Tbsp. lime juice.

 - Place black beans in a bowl.
-Stir in remaining 1/4 tsp. cumin, 1/4 tsp. salt, 1 Tbsp lime juice, and garlic powder.
+Stir in remaining ¼ tsp. cumin, ¼ tsp. salt, 1 tablespoon lime juice, and garlic powder.

 - Prepare bowls by dividing quinoa evenly between each of 4 bowls or Tupperware containers.
 Divide black beans and pepper and onion mixture between each bowl, and drizzle with chipotle sauce.
 Add additional garnishes, if desired.